Warranty bond construction project Germany insurance

 What is a warranty bond for a construction project in Germany?

-It is the guarantee of an insurance company or bank to cover defects in a building that occur after acceptance.
-It replaces the usual security retention of around five per cent of the contract sum, which the client would otherwise withhold until the end of the warranty period.
+It is the guarantee of an insurer or bank to cover defects in a structure that arise after acceptance.
+It replaces the usual retention of around five per cent of the contract sum, which the client would otherwise withhold until the end of the warranty period.

-What advantages does the guarantee offer the contractor?
+What benefits does the surety bond offer the contractor?

-The main advantage is the immediate payment of the full order amount.
+The main advantage is the immediate payment of the full contract amount.
 This significantly improves liquidity and cash flow.
-Additionally, the risk that the client cannot repay the security deposit due to their own insolvency is eliminated.
+In addition, there is no risk that the client will be unable to repay the retention due to their own insolvency.

-The key difference lies in the duration of the warranty period.
-According to the German Civil Code (BGB), it is five years for buildings.
-If the German Construction Contract Procedures (VOB/B) are contractually agreed upon, the period is usually reduced to four years.
+The essential difference lies in the duration of the warranty period.
+Under the German Civil Code (BGB), it is five years for structures.
+If the German Construction Contract Procedures (VOB/B) are contractually agreed, the period is usually reduced to four years.

 Can a client reject a warranty bond?

-Yes, if the guarantee does not comply with the contractual agreements or the guarantor (the insurer) does not appear to be sufficiently creditworthy.
-Therefore, it is important to choose an established and financially strong insurer as a partner.
+Yes, if the surety does not comply with the contractual agreements or if the guarantor (the insurer) does not appear sufficiently creditworthy.
+Therefore, it is important to choose an established insurer with strong financial backing as a partner.

-This clause means that the guarantor must pay upon the mere request of the client, without examining the legality of the claim in detail.
-This is very risky for the contractor and should be avoided if possible.
+This clause means that the guarantor must pay upon the mere demand of the principal, without examining the validity of the claim in detail.
+For the contractor, this is very risky and should be avoided wherever possible.

 How do I terminate a warranty bond?

-The guarantee ends automatically at the end of the warranty period.
-To stop the premium payments, the original guarantee document must be returned to the insurer.
-Actively request it back from your client.
+The guarantee ends automatically on expiry of the warranty period.
+To stop premium payments, the original guarantee certificate must be returned to the insurer.
+Actively request this from your client.

 Subscribe to our newsletter